B-Dev0/B-Dev0/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bdev0.contact@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: love coding for fun
+- ⚡ Fun fact: love coding

 <!---
 B-Dev0/B-Dev0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.